Accessible Birding

 For the ‘Hard of Walking’

-While some nature reserves are sensitive to the needs of some disabled people many are either inaccessible or only address for some mobility issues.
+While some nature reserves are sensitive to the needs of some disabled people many are either inaccessible or only address some mobility or other disability issues.
 Very few have thought through the needs of all disabled birders.
 Moreover, there is still a tendency to make the assumption that disability access and wheelchair access are one and the same.

 Clearly there is a need to make hides and paths accessible to people who use wheelchairs… indeed it would be a great start, but this would still not help many people whose mobility is limited, nor those who have problems with sight, hearing etc. Until quite recently no organisation existed to focus on these problems and bring some pressure and information to bear.

 Our society, particularly the commercial part of it, tends to cater for the average rather than the range of people who make it up.
 Such narrow perspectives make life difficult for the majority not just minorities.
-For example, the majority of people need ramps and wide door access into public buildings, but the average person can cope with steps and a narrow entry.
+For example, the majority of people would benefit from ramps and wide door access into public buildings, but the average person can cope with steps and a narrow entry.

 The majority is made up of disabled people, overweight people, elderly people, young people, pram pushing parents etc. Why is it that the tall, able-bodied, slim male has everything designed for him?
-Could it simply be because he is the designer!
-Even now most reserve staff are fit young men who are unaware of how the provision they make matches their own physique.
+Could it simply be because he is most often the designer!
+Even now a majority of reserve staff are fit young men who are unaware of how the provision they make matches their own physique.
+It is some help that more able-bodied women are now reserve wardens, simply as that means that a range of heights gets better catered for.

 So, disability access is an issue that calls for societal change.
 Society and its provision is the problem, not the person with a hearing aid, wheelchair, crutches, walking aid or a white stick.
 After all, if we settled for the average provision in all things most of us would look bizarre; wearing size 12 dresses and size 6 shoes, and this would be the men as well!